Consumers’ rate hike shows need for new structure, accountability

 That staggering proposed increase on residential customers is driven in part by a requested 6.7% rate reduction for industrial customers as well as a $723 million Christmas tree list of distribution infrastructure spending.

-Michigan Environmental Council, Natural Resources Defense Council, Citizens Utility Board of Michigan and Sierra Club intervened as residential customer and environmental advocates in the case.
+Michigan Environmental Council, Natural Resources Defense Council, Citizens Utility Board of Michigan and Sierra Club intervened as residential customers and environmental advocates in the case.

-“We are thankful that the Michigan Public Service Commission cut the egregious rate hike Consumers Energy sought for its operations and maintenance," said Charlotte Jameson, program director of energy, drinking water and legislative affairs at MEC.
+“We are thankful that the Michigan Public Service Commission cut the egregious rate hike Consumers Energy sought for its operations and maintenance,” said Charlotte Jameson, program director of energy, drinking water and legislative affairs at the Environmental Council.
 “But families will still face mounting electricity bills, and it remains unclear what improvements in reliability and cleaner air Consumers customers stand to gain from this rate increase.

 “If we increase rates and continue to guarantee utilities a large profit during a pandemic that has left people unemployed, underemployed and at home more than ever,” Jameson added, “struggling customers deserve to be able to hold utilities accountable to achieving real progress in the areas of reliability, environmental performance and affordability.”